-At Main Street Bank we offer many loan products and creative solutions to accommodate the various needs of our borrowers.
+At Superior National Bank we offer many loan products and creative solutions to accommodate the various needs of our borrowers.
 For example, many homebuyers are more than qualified for a loan, but they do not meet the guidelines for a conventional loan because the property is non-warrantable.
 One loan product we can provide for this type of situation is a portfolio loan.

 What is a Portfolio Loan?